 Watershed Management Plan

 The City of Wayzata lies entirely within the jurisdictional boundaries of the Minnehaha Creek Watershed District (MCWD).
-In July 2007, the MCWD adopted an updated watershed management plan.
-The City of Wayzata, along with other communities within the MCWD, has 2 years from the MCWD's date of adoption of its updated plan to make changes in their local water management plan to comply with the requirements of the MCWD plan.
-The most significant new requirements contained within the MCWD 2007 plan affecting the City of Wayzata are listed below, followed by the sections of this plan in which they are addressed:
+In January 2018, the MCWD adopted an updated watershed management plan.
+The City of Wayzata, along with other communities within the MCWD, had 2 years from the MCWD's date of adoption of its updated plan to make changes in their local water management plan to comply with the requirements of the MCWD plan.

-The MCWD approved the City of Wayzata's plan on June 18, 2009 and the City formally adopted the plan on August 18, 2009.
+The MCWD approved the City of Wayzata's plan on September 26, 2019 and the City Council formally adopted the plan on November 6, 2019.

-The City has also entered into an agreement with the MCWD allowing the City the authority to administer Rule B (erosion control), Rule D (wetland protection) and Rule N (stormwater management).
-The MCWD continues to administer Rule C (floodplain alteration) for the City.
+The City has also entered into an agreement with the MCWD allowing the City the authority to administer their Erosion Control Rule, Wetland Protection Rule, and Stormwater Management Rule.
+The MCWD continues to administer the Floodplain Alteration Rule for the City.